Getting Started with Code for IBM i: A Lunch & Learn Video

 VS Code for IBM i: SEP Debugging Prerequisites

-Code for IBM iCode for i users have been showing great interest in Service Entry Point (SEP) debugging.
+Code for IBM iCode for i users have been showing interest in Service Entry Point (SEP) debugging.
 SEP permits debugging of applications that run in a different job than the programmer’s job, such as a web server or prestart job.

-Available with Version 2 of the IBM Debug Service, SEP requires several prerequisites, including the IBM i Debug extension, PTFs, and Licensed Program Products (LPPs).
+Available since Version 2 of the IBM Debug Service, SEP requires several prerequisites, including the IBM i Debug extension, PTFs, and Licensed Program Products (LPPs).
 This article focuses on the PTFs and LPPs, objects that are frequently overlooked.

 Read more